 A studio course for serious art students at the advanced level.
 Stress will be placed on individual creative problems.
 Specific orientation of this course will vary with the instructor.
 Topics may include film, video, photography, painting, performance, etc. May be repeated twice for credit.
-Prerequisite: consent of instructor.
+Prerequisite: consent of instructor, department stamp required.